MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-and-api/includes/2-exercise-get-started.md

 ## Create a repository

-This article uses a GitHub template repository.
+This tutorial uses a GitHub template repository.
 Template repositories make it easy for you to create a new repository.
 The template contains starter apps.
 Each starter app is built with a different front-end framework.

 1. Navigate to the [create from template page](https://github.com/MicrosoftDocs/mslearn-staticwebapp/generate) for the template repository.
 If you get a 404 Page Not Found error, sign in to GitHub and try again.
 1. If prompted for **Owner**, choose one of your GitHub accounts